 NP-15 and SP-15 Peak

-The average of the hourly prices as quoted by Dow Jones, Inc. and published in the Wall Street Journal under the heading "DJ Electricity Price Indexes; DJ NP 15 – NP-15; Firm; On Peak” or “DJ Electricty Price Indexes: DJ SP15 – SP-15; Firm; On Peak”, as applicable, for electricity delivered during On Peak Hours for the applicable Determination Period.
+The average of the hourly prices as quoted by Dow Jones, Inc. and published in the Wall Street Journal under the heading "DJ Electricity Price Indexes; DJ NP 15 – NP-15; Firm; On Peak” or “DJ Electricity Price Indexes: DJ SP15 – SP-15; Firm; On Peak”, as applicable, for electricity delivered during On Peak Hours for the applicable Determination Period.

 NP-15 and SP-15 Off Peak

-The average of the hourly prices as quoted by Dow Jones, Inc. and published in the Wall Street Journal under the heading "DJ Electricity Price Indexes; DJ NP 15 – NP-15; Firm; Off Peak” or “DJ Electricty Price Indexes: DJ SP15 – SP-15; Firm; Off Peak”, as applicable, for electricity delivered during Off Peak Hours for the applicable Determination Period.
+The average of the hourly prices as quoted by Dow Jones, Inc. and published in the Wall Street Journal under the heading "DJ Electricity Price Indexes; DJ NP 15 – NP-15; Firm; Off Peak” or “DJ Electricity Price Indexes: DJ SP15 – SP-15; Firm; Off Peak”, as applicable, for electricity delivered during Off Peak Hours for the applicable Determination Period.

 NP-15 Peak